-To examine the vulva and vagina in detail, the doctor uses a magnifying instrument called a colposcope.
-The colposcope does not go into the vagina; the doctor looks through it from the outside.
+To examine the vulva, vagina and cervix in detail, the doctor looks through a magnifying instrument called a colposcope.
+The colposcope is placed near your vulva but does not enter your body.
 A colposcopy that examines the vulva is sometimes called a vulvoscopy, and one that examines the vagina may be called a vaginoscopy.

 You will lie on your back on an examination table with your knees up and apart.
-The doctor will apply a vinegar-like liquid or iodine to your vulva and vagina, which makes it easier to see abnormal cells through the colposcope.
-This may sting or burn, and you may have a brown discharge afterwards.
+The doctor will use a speculum to spread the walls of the vagina apart, and then apply a vinegar-like liquid or iodine to your vulva and vagina.
+This makes it easier to see abnormal cells through the colposcope.
+The liquid may sting or burn, and you may have a brown discharge afterwards.
 During a colposcopy, the doctor will usually take a biopsy (see below) from the vulva and/or the vagina.